BranchMetrics/web-branch-deep-linking-attribution/docs/web/3_branch_web.md

 | Key | Value
 | --- | ---
 | "androidPackageName" | Android App's package name
-| "androidURL" | A custom scheme for your Android App such as: `example/home/cupertino/12345` where `example` is the App's URI scheme and `home/cupertino/12345` routes to unique content the App
+| "androidURL" | A custom scheme for your Android App such as: `example/home/cupertino/12345` where `example` is the App's URI scheme and `home/cupertino/12345` routes to unique content in the App
 | "iosAppStoreId" | iTunes App Store ID for your iOS App
 | "iosURL" | A custom scheme for your iOS App such as: `example/home/cupertino/12345`
-| "data" | Any additional deep link data that you would like to pass to your App.
+| "data" | Any additional deep link data that you would like to pass to your App

 Resultant Firebase App Indexing tags will have the following format:
 ```